-I would say this about only a handful of homes in Dallas: there is absolutely no other home in Dallas like 10 Nonesuch Road.
+I would say this about only a handful of homes: There is absolutely no other home in Dallas like 10 Nonesuch Road.
 Built in 1937, it has only been owned by two families, the Marcuses and the Lovvorns, who bought it from the retail genius in 1994.
-It is a home filled with history and stories of famous visitors, weddings, parties, those beyond-wild Neiman Marcus Fortnights signifying the epitome of a retail era we no longer know.
+It is a home filled with history and stories of famous visitors, weddings, parties, those beyond-wild Neiman Marcus Fortnights, signifying the epitome of a retail era we no longer know.
 It is also a home that reflects the evolution of our city and sophistication, as Neiman Marcus clearly put Dallas ahead of any other Texas city in terms of glamor.
-10 Nonesuch represents Dallas’ aesthetic march towards Modern architecture, which our city is known for, but it also stands for the Neiman Marcus lore.
+And 10 Nonesuch represents Dallas’ aesthetic march towards Modern architecture, which our city is known for, but it also stands for the Neiman Marcus lore.

 When he and his wife built it, Stanley Marcus believed that it was the very first fine contemporary home in Dallas.
 It has other “firsts” as well: the library, for example, has a leather floor that was made of the same imported leather once used for a display wall in the Neiman Marcus shoe department — the configuration entirely Stanley Marcus’ idea.
 The original projection booth is still in the home where he entertained the likes of Grace Kelly, James Dean, Eleanor Roosevelt, Christian Dior, Lyndon Johnson, Nelson Rockefeller, Estee Lauder and distinguished designers from all over the world.
 The same mahogany wood used in the expansive his and her master closet is there, custom built by Stanley Marcus to best preserve and house the fruits of his empire.
 There is the same large, winding driveway for a multitude of cars and valet because the Marcuses entertained, to put it mildly, frequently, abundantly.
 Once the Queen of Thailand came on a visit with Issey Miyake of Tokyo with an entourage of 30!
 Now there is a brand new kitchen, sleek new plumbing fixtures in all six bathrooms, a new laundry room more reflective of a self-help age and water conservation, a circle drive off that winding driveway, a second walk-in closet in the master and a private roof-top deck, and a catwalk to a 1200 square foot two bedroom, two bath guest house with kitchen.